 Return on equity (ROE) is a function of net income compared to the average equity of the current and previous years.
-During the year there was a decrease in ROE given the reduction in net income and a higher average equity balance.
+During the year ROE decreased by 571bps due to the reduction in net income and a higher average equity balance.